Accessing ownCloud Files Using WebDAV

 Open a command prompt in Windows.

-Enter the following line in the command prompt to map to the computer Z drive:
+Enter the following line in the command prompt to map to the computer Z drive, where <drive_path> is the URL to your ownCloud server:

 net use Z: https://<drive_path>/remote.php/dav/files/USERNAME/ /user:youruser yourpassword